 So I ended up using Mod Podge to secure the paper.
 That took about 15 minutes.

 Next, turn your board onto the side that you’re going to secure the turntable bearing to.

-Centre the turntable on the board.
-I eyeballed it but you can certainly measure to the centre of the board to be precise. 🙂
+Center the turntable on the board.
+I eyeballed it but you can certainly measure to the center of the board to be precise. 🙂

 Use a pencil to trace the inside of the holes where you’ll be screwing in your screws.